PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 2 pm ET / 11 am PT.
 This call is hosted on [Zoom].
 The schedule is published on our [calendar].

-**Note: We will not hold community meetings in December 2024 or due to an extended holiday.**
+**Note: We will not hold community meetings on November 26 or in December 2024 due to proposal deadlines and an extended holiday.
+Our next community meeting will be on January 7, 2025.**

 <!--
 In 2024, we will not hold community meetings on October 15 and November 26.